codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 sub_group: helm
 toc: true
 ---
-Apart from the [Helm Releases]({{site.baseurl}}/docs/deployments/helm/helm-releases-management) that shows your Kubernetes clusters at the application level, Codefresh also comes with a special environment board that allows you to track one or more applications as they move within your infrastructure (e.g., Dev, QA, Prod).
+Apart from the [Helm Releases]({{site.baseurl}}/docs/deployments/helm/helm-releases-management) that show your Kubernetes clusters at the application level, Codefresh also comes with a special environment board that allows you to track one or more applications as they move within your infrastructure (example, Dev, QA, Prod).

-The environment board can function both as an overview of the whole lifecycle of the application as well as a tool to shift-left/right Helm releases between environments.
+The environment board can function both as an overview of the whole lifecycle of the application, as well as a tool to shift-left/right Helm releases between environments.

 Here is an example board: